rdmurphy/la-county-general-election-results-2022/README.md

 ## Notes, etc.

-- The `total_votes` field found on each row in `candidates` represents the overall total votes cast for a candidate in a candidate.
-It is **not** a sum total of all votes reported by precinct.
-This is because the county intentionally redacts voter selection in precincts with a single voter to preserve their right to cast a secret ballot.
+- The `total_votes` field found on each row in `candidates` represents the total votes cast for a candidate in the contest as reported by the county.
+Because the county intentionally redacts voter selection in precincts with a single voter to preserve their right to cast a secret ballot, it's possible for this value to be greater than the sum of all votes reported by precinct.
-- Thanks to the situation above this also means that precincts with redacted votes will also have a blank `location` field in the `precincts` table.
-This value is only available in the results spreadsheets within the ZIP file.
+- Thanks to the situation above this also means that precincts with redacted votes will have a blank `location` field in the `precincts` table.
+This value is sourced from the Excel spreadsheets within `statement_of_votes_cast.zip`.

 ## License